 Cross Generational Housing - a report by Michael Keith on designing homes where three or more generations of the same family could live together under one roof.
 Published by United for All Ages here

-Childcare Champions - a new website standing up for quality affordable childcare for all families launched by United for All Ages.
+Childcare Champions - a website standing up for quality affordable childcare for all families launched by United for All Ages.
 Have your say here

 Generations Talking Together - four debates on issues that might divide generations, organised by United for All Ages and Forster Communications.
 See the briefing papers on housing, health, work and technology for all ages.
 See summaries of the discussion on housing, health, work and technology.
 Four great videos bring the debates alive here.
 For more information contact United for All Ages